 Cristina’s view of her unhappy marriage after baby

-Cristina was feeling overwhelmed with the baby, lack of sleep, and the household.
-She wanted to go back to work but felt she was unable to talk about it with Carlos.
+Cristina felt overwhelmed with the baby, lack of sleep, and the household.
+She wanted to return to work but felt she could not talk about it with Carlos.

 Interestingly enough, both were feeling abandoned!